shenwei356/seqkit/doc/docs/usage.md

-                                  no limit) (default -1) -m, --min-len int               only print sequences longer than or equal to the minimum length (-1 for no limit) (default -1) -Q, --min-qual float            only print sequences with average quality qreater or equal than this limit (-1 for no limit) (default -1) -n, --name                      only print names/sequence headers -i, --only-id                   print IDs instead of full headers
+                                  no limit) (default -1) -m, --min-len int               only print sequences longer than or equal to the minimum length (-1 for no limit) (default -1) -Q, --min-qual float            only print sequences with average quality greater or equal than this limit (-1 for no limit) (default -1) -n, --name                      only print names/sequence headers -i, --only-id                   print IDs instead of full headers